Lawsuit targets Wiener law to protect incarcerated trans people

 The CDCR turned down a request for comment November 23.

-"CDCR has not been served with this lawsuit, nor can it comment on pending litigation," a spokesperson who did not want to be named stated.
+"CDCR has not been served with this lawsuit, nor can it comment on pending litigation," Terry Thornton, a spokeswoman, stated.
 "However, the department is committed to providing a safe, humane, rehabilitative, and secure environment for all people in its custody.
 Federal and state laws impose legal obligations related to the treatment of people in custody with specific provisions for gender-nonconforming people.
 CDCR is deliberate in its review of gender-based housing requests, and they go through a thorough review process."

 Slow transfer of prisoners